bradgwest/paap/write/paper.md

 ---
-title: "WORKING PAPER - Deep Convolutional Embedded Clustering of Digitized Fine Art"
+title: "DRAFT - Deep Convolutional Embedded Clustering of Digitized Fine Art"
 author:
     - Brad West
 keywords: ["computer vision", "autoencoder", "clustering", "fine art"]
 abstract: |
-    An abstract which has yet to be written.
+    In this work, we replicate a convolutional neural network clustering algorithm, Deep Embedded Convolutional Embedded Clustering (DCEC) to cluster 10,505 images of of fine art.
+DCEC is an convolutional autoencoder with clustering component, and is tasked with jointly optimizing for image reconstruction and clustering loss.
+    In this way, the algorithm learns an artistically relevant reduced dimensionality image structure which partitions into clusters.
+We find that DCEC is effective in forming distinct clusters that cross artistic, genre, and medium boundaries.
+We believe this method is a useful tool for algorithmically identifying structural similarities between artwork and complements more traditional feature-engineering and metadata based approaches to clustering artwork.
 documentclass:
     - article
 hyperrefoptions: